Tropical Storm Chantal (2025): Carolinas

 A gas station near I-85 in Orange County was inundated by floodwaters.
 A state of emergency was declared by the county as a result of flooding.
 Voluntary evacuations were also issued in Mebane due to concerns of a dam failure.
 Rain from Chantal led to the Eno River rising to 25.64 ft, the highest ever recorded.
 As a result of the Eno River flooding, 80 people had to be rescued in Durham County.
 Another 50 were rescued in Chapel Hill.
 The Haw River in Burlington, North Carolina similarly rose to 32.5 ft, a few inches short of its record from Hurricane Fran.
 In Lee County, numerous mobile homes were destroyed and strong winds uprooted trees.
 A portion of NC 902 was shut down due to part of the road being washed away from the heavy rain and flooding.
 Parts of I-40 where partially shut down.
 By July 7, 120 roads remained closed.
+Three trails in Chapel Hill were damaged, with significant damage along Bolin Creek and Morgan Creek.
 According to Duke Energy, thousands of customers were left without power due to Chantal.
 Amtrak rail service was also temporarily shut down in the central part of North Carolina.
 Severe flooding damage at their transmitter sites forced two Chapel Hill, North Carolina radio stations, WCHL and WLLQ, off the air.
 Paperhand Puppet Intervention suffered losses of US$100,000 as a result of the storm.

+In the aftermath of Chantal, the News & Observer reported real estate companies purchasing properties under market value and flipping them for a high value.
+The newspaper also noted that communities affected were usually poorer and non-English speaking.